OpenTabletDriver/OpenTabletDriver/CONTRIBUTING.md

   contributions, mentioned above).
 Even if a contribution is code, if it's related to configs (eg. adding a parser), it should target the configs branch.
 You should also try to create the branch from the most recent commit on master possible, to keep history clean.
-- All trailing whitespace must be trimmed before committing.
-This can be configured in most IDEs to happen automatically on file save.
-If your IDE is capable of recognizing `.editorconfig` files, then this will be taken care of for you.
+- The code you commit must adhere to the rules defined in the project's `.editorconfig` file.
+  Some IDEs can recognize `.editorconfig` files and fix some of the broken rules on each file save.
+  Otherwise, you can use the `dotnet format OpenTabletDriver` command from the root of the project to sweep through all files.
+  To avoid formatting unrelated files, you may want to use the `include` option as documented [here](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-format#options).
+  Note that commits on pull requests will go through a formatting check as part of the CI workflow.
 - Follow the [C# Coding Conventions](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions),
   unless otherwise specified.
-We don't really do anything particularly eccentric.
+We don't really do anything particularly eccentric, and most potential issues should be covered by our `.editorconfig` setup.
 - Use spaces for indentation, do not use the tab character.
 We use 4 space indentation.
 IDEs that respect `.editorconfig` will do this automatically.
 - Split up individual bug fixes or feature additions into separate pull requests.
 If a pull request depends on another, you can make the dependency be merged first by putting `- [ ] depends on
-  #XXXX` in the description.
+  #<PR_ID>` in the description.
 This makes it easier to pinpoint why changes were made along with being
   faster to review, and easier to revert if necessary.
 - Try to avoid opening PRs with many commits - squash commits where reasonable.
 If you're having trouble combining commits, it may be a sign to make multiple PRs instead.
 However, do not